Humbert Roque Versace: Early years

 Humbert Roque Versace was born in Honolulu, Hawaii, on July 2, 1937.
 He was the eldest of five children born to Marie Teresa Ríos (1917–1999)—the author of three books, including the Fifteenth Pelican, on which The Flying Nun (starring Sally Field), the TV series of the 1960s, was based—and Colonel Humbert Joseph Versace (1911–1972).

 Versace grew up in Alexandria, Virginia, and attended Gonzaga College High School in Washington, D.C. during his freshman and sophomore years.
 His junior year he attended Frankfurt American High School in Germany.
 He graduated from Norfolk Catholic High School in his senior year.

 He joined the Armed Forces in Norfolk, Virginia.
 As had his father before him, Versace entered the United States Military Academy West Point.
 He graduated in 1959 and was commissioned a Second Lieutenant of Armor in the U.S. Army.

-Versace was a member of Ranger Class 4–59 and was awarded the Ranger Tab on December 18, 1959.
+Versace was a member of the Ranger Class 4–59 and was awarded the Ranger Tab on December 18, 1959.
 Upon graduation from Ranger School, Captain Versace attended Airborne School and was awarded the Parachutist Badge.
-He then served with 3rd Battalion, 40th Armor, 1st Cavalry Division in the Republic of Korea as an M-48 tank platoon leader from March 1960 to April 1961.
+He then served with the 3rd Battalion, 40th Armor, 1st Cavalry Division in the Republic of Korea as an M-48 tank platoon leader from March 1960 to April 1961.
 Captain Versace was then assigned to the 3rd U.S. Infantry (Old Guard), where he served as a tank platoon leader in Headquarters and Headquarters Company.
 After volunteering for duty in Vietnam, he attended the Military Assistance Institute, the Intelligence course at Fort Holabird, Maryland, and the USACS Vietnamese language Course at the Presidio of Monterey.